 For example, here at Stoplight, some of our biggest customers produce things like beer and electrical parts, and yet there's so much in common strategically in terms of what their customers need from their APIs and what integrations each customer provides.

-What Metrics & Results Matter?
+What Metrics and Results Matter?

 Lastly, Daniel works with his customers to understand how they intend to measure the success of their API design.
 We recently covered API metrics in a deep dive you should also check out.